OpenGlobalMind/old-ogm-wiki/README.md

 To edit this wiki, clone or fork the [OGM Wiki repo](https://github.com/OpenGlobalMind/ogm-wiki), and push or make a pull request back.

 Ask Pete for help when you need it.

+## Helpful Pages and Sections

+- [[Meeting Index]] - a dynamically updated index of meeting notes
+- Blogs - pages by a particular person
+- Meetings - meeting notes for general OGM meetings
+- OGM Culture - how we OGM together
+- OGM Stewardship - governance of OGM
+- OMG Structure - the structure of OGMing together
+- Organizations - other organizations of interest
+- People - some of the people in OGM
+- Templates - pages or pieces of pages that help create particular kinds of pages

 ## OGM Wiki Conventions